awood/hawkins/README.md

 that Jekyll is serving content over and also for the server and port that LiveReload is running on.
 Generally speaking, these exceptions will be "127.0.0.1:4000" and "127.0.0.1:35729".

+## A Note on Compatibility

+Hawkins does not currently work on JRuby.
+I'm working on figuring out why, but be forewarned.

 ## Thanks
 Lots of thanks to [guard-livereload](https://github.com/guard/guard-livereload)